 The only reason I am here is to try the beef brisket sandwich!
-Walking in, the strong aroma of smoked meat was very satisfying.
-An aroma that has never been present at many barbecue joints I have been to.
-Smokehouse Sandwich is located in Richmond (fortunately away from the busier streets in Richmond) and beats any of the sandwich joints in Downtown Vancouver.
-The restaurant's interior is quite nice and simple.
-Brick walls, wooden tables, white chairs and a chalkboard menu.
+Walking in, the strong aroma of smoked meat was very satisfying; an aroma that has never been present at many barbecue joints I have been to.
+Smokehouse Sandwich is located in Richmond (fortunately away from the busier streets in the city) and beats any of the sandwich joints in Downtown Vancouver.
+The restaurant's interior is quite nice and simple; brick walls, wooden tables, white chairs and a chalkboard menu.

 - The star is the beef brisket sandwich

 - Brisket tastes better than restaurants that specialize in barbecue meat!

 - Perfect choice of bread